Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: FPT Algorithm for

+In addition, a linear representation of $\widehat{M}$ can be computed by a deterministic algorithm in polynomial-time.
+Subsequently, the truncation of $\widehat{M}$ to a linear matroid ${M}$ of rank $3p(k-1)$ can be computed in deterministic polynomial-time.
+Furthermore, every independent set $I$ as described in (\ref{prop:truncated-prop-2}) above is a basis of ${M}$. \end{proposition}

 Our algorithm for {\ExtPCon} works as follows.
 There are two cases.
-If $X = \emptyset$, then we choose an arbitrary vertex $u \in V(G)$ and set $X = \{u\}$.
+In the first case, when $X = \emptyset$, we choose an arbitrary vertex $u \in V(G)$ and set $X = \{u\}$.
 There are $n = |V(G)|$ possible choices of $X$.
 For each such choice we assign $v_r = u \in X$.
 Otherwise, it is already the case that $X \neq \emptyset$.
 Therefore, we can assume without loss of generality that $X \neq \emptyset$.
-On the other hand, if $X \neq \emptyset$ and $G[X]$ is $p$-edge-connected, then we can trivially output yes-instance since $|X| \leq k$.
+In the second case, when $X \neq \emptyset$, we first check whether $G[X]$ is $p$-edge-connected or not. {If $|X| > k$, then the instance is a trivial no-instance.} If $G[X]$ is $p$-edge-connected, then we can trivially output yes-instance since $|X| \leq k$.
+If $|X| = k$ and $G[X]$ is not $p$-edge-connected, then the instance is a trivial no-instance.
 So, we are in the situation that $G[X]$ is not $p$-edge-connected and $|X| < k$.
-In the algorithm, we use the above characterization and representative sets framework to check if $X$ can be extended to a $p$-edge-connected subgraph $G[S]$ with at most $k$ vertices.
-We fix an arbitrary vertex $v_r \in X$.
-Due to Proposition \ref{prop:matroid-needed-for-us}, there is an independent set $I$ such that \begin{enumerate}[(i)] \item $X \subset V(I)$ and $|V(I)| = k$, \item $|I| = 3p(k-1)$, \item every arc that is in $I$ is represented precisely in three matroids $M_{2i-1}, M_{2i}$ and $M_{2p+1}$ for some $i \in [p]$. \end{enumerate}
+In the algorithm, we have to check if $X$ can be extended to a $p$-edge-connected subgraph $G[S]$ with at most $k$ vertices.
+We work with the equivalent graph $D_G = (V, A_E)$ throughout this section.
+We construct a linear matroid $M$ (along with its matrix representation) of rank $3p(k-1)$ in polynomial time that satisfies the properties described in Proposition \ref{prop:matroid-needed-for-us}.
+For an independent set $I$ of $M$, we use $V(I)$ to denote the set of endpoints of the arcs that occur in $I$.